MIC-DKFZ/trixi/Readme.md

 </p>

 Finally get some structure into your machine learning experiments.
-**trixi** is a tool that helps you configure, log and visualize your experiments in a reproducible fashion.
+**trixi** (Training & Retrospective Insights eXperiment Infrastructure) is a tool that helps you configure, log and visualize your experiments in a reproducible fashion.

 * [Features](#features)
 * [Installation](#installation)